Homeschooling auditory processing disorder kids provides a great school environment!

-Is your child barely making progress in a traditional school environment?
-Did you know homeschooling is often an ideal solution due to your ability to implement noise control?
+Did you know homeschooling auditory processing disorder kids is often an ideal solution due to your ability to control noise that interferes with learning?

 “Auditory processing is a term used to describe what happens when your brain recognizes and interprets the sounds around you.
 Humans hear when energy that we recognize as sound travels through the ear and is changed into electrical information that can be interpreted by the brain.
 The ‘disorder’ part of auditory processing disorder means that something is adversely affecting the processing or interpretation of the information.”

 “Children with APD often do not recognize subtle differences between sounds in words, even though the sounds themselves are loud and clear.
-For example, the request ‘Tell me how a chair and a couch are alike’ may sound to a child with APD like ‘Tell me how a couch and a chair are alike.’
-It can even be understood by the child as ‘Tell me how a cow and a hair are alike.’
-These kinds of problems are more likely to occur when a person with APD is in a noisy environment or when he or she is listening to complex information.”
+For example, the request ‘Tell me how a chair and a couch are alike’ may sound to a child with APD like ‘Tell me how a cow and a hair are alike.’
+This kind of problem is more likely to occur when a person with APD is in a noisy environment or when he or she is listening to complex information.”

 Children with Central Auditory Processing Disorder often exhibit difficulties with language-based learning tasks.
-Such tasks include listening to instructions or lectures, reading, communicating with or understanding others.
-Needless to say, CAPD can make many aspects of daily learning seem confusing to the child.
+These tasks include listening to instructions, lectures, reading, communicating with or understanding others.
+Needless to say, auditory processing disorder can make many aspects of daily learning seem confusing to your child.

-**Earobics is an inexpensive program that can be used at home in a home school or tutorial environment pretty easily.
+**Earobics is an inexpensive program that can be used for homeschooling auditory processing disorder kids or for tutoring.
 It is best used with headphones to provide clarity.
-Our kids used this program and like it quite well.
-There are different levels for different ages, and for older children, you’ll want to be certain to get the version for adolescents and adults.
+Our kids used this program and liked it quite well.
+There are different levels for different ages.
+For older children, you’ll want to be certain to get the version for adolescents and adults.
 Earobics uses a game-based format that is entertaining, which makes it easy to get kids to use.

 If your child has CAPD, you might want to consider teaching him or her American Sign Language as well.
-In many states, ASL can count for Foreign Language credit on a high school diploma and ASL will open doors of communication that might otherwise be limited for your child.
-For additional information on this, you might find the CAPD page on the Raising Deaf Kids’ site of interest.
+In many states, ASL can count for Foreign Language credit on a high school diploma.
+ASL will open doors of communication that might otherwise be limited for your child.
+For additional information on this, you might find the CAPD page on the Deaf Bilingual Coalition’s site of interest.